highcharts/highcharts/docs/dashboards/edit-mode.md

 Edit mode
 ===

 Edit mode is a mode in which the user can change the appearance of the dashboard through the User Interface (UI).
+When dashboard is declared with custom HTML structure, the edit mode is limited to the component settings only.

+## Introduction
 To be able to use Dashboards with layout system and editmode you first have to load the `layout` module.
 The order of the imports is important, so make sure that the `layout` module is imported after the Dashboards module.

 ```html